-Recently becoming just the second doctor in the world to be certified as a Master Surgeon in Endometriosis Care, Dr Charles Badr Nagy Rafael from Dubai’s Medcare Women & Children Hospital has noted an increase in cases of endometriosis over the decades.
-“Diagnosis of endometriosis can often take many years, with the average time before accurate diagnosis is achieved anywhere between seven and ten years’, he explains.
-‘While the causes of endometriosis are unknown, and there is currently no cure, there have been many theories that have tried to explain the disease – the most prevalent being the retrograde menstruation theory, where some of the cells of the lining of the womb spill into the abdomen during menstruation and stick to the ovaries, fallopian tubes, bowel or bladder – a process thought to cause the condition.
-Other factors include immunological dysfunction, metaplasia of normal cells of the peritoneum into endometriosis and certain environmental toxins.”
+“While the causes of endometriosis are unknown, and there is currently no cure, there have been many theories that have tried to explain the disease – the most prevalent being the retrograde menstruation theory, where some of the cells of the lining of the womb spill into the abdomen during menstruation and stick to the ovaries, fallopian tubes, bowel, or bladder.
+Other factors include immunological dysfunction, metaplasia of normal cells of the peritoneum into endometriosis, and certain environmental toxins.”

-While the cause of endometriosis is unknown, genetic, environmental and anatomical causes may contribute to its development.
-Despite there being no way of preventing endometriosis, there are ways of managing symptoms and of managing the disease, with some sufferers combining surgical and pain relief treatments with yoga to relieve pain symptoms.
+While the cause of endometriosis is unknown, genetic, environmental, and anatomical causes may contribute to its development.
+Despite there being no way of preventing endometriosis, there are ways of managing both the condition and its symptoms, with some sufferers combining surgical and pain relief treatments with yoga to relieve pain symptoms.

-“If untreated, endometriosis can lead to serious health complications, including bowel obstruction, permanent damage of the ovaries, bladder dysfunction, kidney failure and infertility – and this is not taking into consideration the impact on quality of life and even a women’s career due to the chronic pain that accompanies it,’ adds Dr. Raphael.
-‘This is why it’s crucial that it be diagnosed and treated as quickly as possible by experienced doctors, in a dedicated division that focuses on the management of endometriosis.
-Treatment can be either medical or surgical depending on the woman’s age, fertility requirement, severity and location of the disease, but one certainty is that this treatment will make a hugely positive impact on the quality of life that each woman manages to lead going forward.”
+“If untreated, endometriosis can lead to serious health complications, including bowel obstruction, permanent damage of the ovaries, bladder dysfunction, kidney failure, and infertility – and this is not taking into consideration the impact on quality of life and even a women’s career due to the chronic pain that accompanies it,” adds Dr. Nagy.
+“This is why it’s crucial that it be diagnosed and treated as quickly as possible by experienced doctors in a dedicated division that focuses on the management of endometriosis.
+Treatment can be either medical or surgical, depending on the woman’s age, fertility requirement, and severity and location of the disease, but one certainty is that this treatment will make a hugely positive impact on the quality of life that each woman manages to lead going forward.”